Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     $cargo concordium test

 When a test fails, it reports the random seed used to produce the input values.
-After making the required fixes to the code, one can use the same seed to see whether the previously failed tests work on the same generated values.
+After making the required fixes to the code, you can use the same seed to see whether the previously failed tests work on the same generated values.
 The seed is a ``u64`` number, which can be provided along with the test command:

 .. code-block:: console